eAlexandrohin/tCLI/README.md

 tcli
 ```

-It will automaticly start auth.
+It will automaticly start authentication.
 - You will get asked for your twitch login, like this, type it and press "Enter":
 ```
 login: [your login here]
 ```
-- After it, tCLI will be opened your default browser and you will need to authorize in the TwitchAPI.
+- After it, tCLI will open your default browser and you will need to authorize in the TwitchAPI.
 - You will get sent to the "localhost" with your auth token.
 - Copy it and paste it, back in cmd, here:
 ```
 token: [your token]
 ```
-- After it, you will probably see, if you did all right:
+- After it, you will probably see this, if you did all right:
 ```
 Successful!
 ```